An effort to weave two disparate topics into a column.Based on last presidential election.

 5. The bohemian waxwing and Philadelphia vireo sing out “Seee,” or “See-me?
 Here-I-am!
 Up-here!”
 And the boastful northern cardinal cries, “Purty, purty, purty!”
 Politicians love to be the center of attention.
 “I like the color red because it’s a fire.
 And I see myself as always being on fire.”- Arnold Schwarzenegger

-6. The willet, a large shore bird calls, “pill, will, willet, kuk, kuk, kuk,” Politicians sometimes make no sense.
+6. The willet, a large shore bird calls, “pill, will, willet, kuk, kuk, kuk,” which sounds like nonsense.
+Politicians sometimes make no sense.
 Consider this statement by Adlai Stevenson - “The problem of cat versus bird is as old as time.
 If we attempt to resolve it by legislation why who knows but what we may be called upon to take sides as well in the age old problems of dog versus cat, bird versus bird, or even bird versus worm....”
 And the equally perplexing “I know something about being a government.
 And you’ve got a good one.” —George W. Bush, Nov.
 4, 2002.

 On a final note, I’ll repeat the call of an unidentified bird I call the “Pat Nixon bird.”
 I have never seen it, but it lives in my backyard and calls out, “Reechard, Reechard, Reechard!”
 I don’t understand what the bird is really saying any more than I understand political rhetoric.
 So excuse me while I telephone my sister for an explanation and some realistic impersonations.